-The St. Andrew’s choir leads music at 10:30 am Sunday worship.
 The choir meets for rehearsal on Wednesday evenings from 7:00-9:00 pm and on Sunday morning at 9:45 am from September to May.
-Special activities of the choir include a service of Lessons and Carols on Christmas Eve, the ecumenical mass choir on Good Friday and a Spring concert combined with the choir of First Baptist Church, Oxford Street.
-We welcome new members to our singing community, including university students, at any time of the year.
+Special activities of the choir include a service of Lessons and Carols on Christmas Eve, ecumenical choir on Good Friday.
+New members of all voice types and ability are welcome anytime.
 People who wish to make a short-term, time-specific commitment to the choir are also welcome and are invited to speak with our director, Kevin Parks.

-We continue our partnership with the Dal Music Department, welcoming students from the voice faculty as guest performers in worship.
-Students will present their 3rd and 4th year recitals in our sanctuary in each year during the April examination period.
+In partnership with the Music Department at Dalhousie University’s Fountain School of Performing Arts we welcoming 3rd and 4th year as guest performers in worship.
+These students present their recitals in our sanctuary in each year during the April examination period.
 St. Andrew’s is pleased to support the development of young musicians by providing performance experience in a worship setting, and a well-appointed recital venue for their graded recitals.
-The students will come to coffee time after church and members of the congregation can meet and get to know these up and coming musicians.
-A schedule of recitals will be posted here in February.
-Please plan to support the students and attend as many of these fine performances as you can.
 For more information about the Dalhousie Department of Music, please visit their webpage:

-The Him Singers is a group of men from St. Andrew’s church, and their friends, who get together on the first Tuesday of the month for fellowship and singing.
-We sing the old-time gospel standards.
+The Him Singers meet on the first Tuesday of the month for fellowship and singing the old-time gospel standards.
 The group meets at 7:00 pm in the Mary Holmes Room.